limsammy/guildroster/README.md

 GuildRoster implements secure password authentication following industry best practices:

-- **bcrypt Hashing**: All passwords are hashed using bcrypt with automatic salting
+- **PBKDF2 Hashing**: All passwords are hashed using PBKDF2 with SHA256 and automatic salting
 - **Secure Storage**: Only hashed passwords are stored in the database
 - **Token-Based Access**: Successful authentication returns secure API tokens
 - **Password Validation**: Minimum 8 characters with strength requirements